mfkl/mfkl.github.io/_posts/2019-05-13-LibVLCSharp-goes-stable.markdown

 It is integrated with most GUI toolkits such as **Windows Forms**, **WPF**, **UWP**, **Cocoa** and **GTK** so it can be used seamlessly to display video and output audio on **Android**, **iOS**, **macOS**, **tvOS**, **Windows** (including Xbox and Mobile) as well as **Linux** (including Raspberry Pi).

-With LibVLCSharp.Forms, we also support Xamarin.Forms application for **native crossplatform UI development**.
+With LibVLCSharp.Forms, we also support Xamarin.Forms for **native crossplatform UI development**.

 If you would like to have a quick look at minimal samples, you can find those [here](https://code.videolan.org/videolan/LibVLCSharp/tree/master/Samples).

 You could also follow our [Getting Started guide](https://code.videolan.org/videolan/LibVLCSharp/blob/master/GETTING-STARTED.md)